Bounds on ultralight bosons from the Event Horizon Telescope observation of Sgr A$^*$: Results and Discussion

 Using the expressions mentioned above, we put conservative bounds on the masses of spin-0, spin-1, and spin-2 ULBs, from EHT observation of Sgr A$^*$.
 Our results for non-interacting ULBs are shown in Fig.\,\ref{fig:bound_svt}, and given in Table\, \ref{Tab: table}.
 The obtained bounds are derived for two spin values ($a_*=0.5$ and $0.94$) of Sgr A$^*$.
 Following Refs.\,\cite{Do:2019txf, abuter2019geometric, reid2020proper}, we take $M_{\rm BH}\, = \, 4\times10^6M_\odot$.
 From the figure, we see that the constraints on spin-1 and spin-2 ULBs are stronger than in the spin-0 case.
 This comes from the fact that spin-1 and spin-2 particles interact more with the BH, and as a result, the superradiant instability growth is faster.
 Thus we get a stronger bound in these two cases.

 The constraints from BH SR depend on the BH spin.
 In Fig.\,\ref{fig:bound_svt1}, we show the dependence of the constraints on the BH spin for Sgr A$^*$ .
 For example, when $a_*=0.8$, the bounds on scalar, vector, and tensor ULBs are, $\mu_S\in(1.6\times10^{-18},8.3\times10^{-18})$\,eV, $\mu_V\in(3.2\times10^{-19},8.3\times10^{-18})$\,eV, and $\mu_T\in(8.8\times10^{-19},8.3\times10^{-18})$\,eV, respectively.
 The lower limits of the constrained region mildly depend on the spin parameter, unlike the upper limit.
 The smallest values of $a_*$ for which we have a constraint on scalar, vector, and tensor ULBs are 0.22, 0.05, and 0.13, respectively.
 Below these spin values, the lower bounds come out greater than the upper bounds, which implies that there is no common constrained region.
 We also note that our constraints overlap with those found by Ref.\,\cite{Unal:2020jiy}, where the spin measurements have some uncertainties associated with them.
-Future EHT measurements will accurately determine the spin parameter for Sgr A$^*$, and that will make these bounds much more robust.
+Several proposals have emerged in order to enhance the spin measurement accuracy.
+Ref.\,\cite{Tamburini:2019vrf} used the twisting of light near a rotating black hole to constrain the spin of M87$^*$ with approximately 5\% accuracy, utilizing current EHT data.
+Similar explorations can be made for Sgr A$^*$, as indicated in Ref.\,\cite{Chen:2022nbb}.
+Furthermore, in Ref.\,\cite{Dokuchaev:2023obv} the size of the dark spot observed by the EHT has been used to infer the spin of both Sgr A$^*$ and M87$^*$.
+Therefore, future observations, which are expected to increase the resolution of black hole images, could potentially improve the accuracy of black hole spin measurements.
+With these improvements in the SMBH spin measurements, our bounds will become much more robust.

+Our limits also depend on the SMBH timescale.
+However this dependence is rather weak, at most $(\tau_{\rm BH})^{-1/7}$ (for vector particles as shown in Eq.\,(\ref{eq:muv_dom_lim})).
+For example, if we change the Sgr A$^*$ timescale from $5\times10^9$ yr (our fiducial value) to $4.5\times10^7$ yr (Salpeter time), the resulting lower bound on bosonic particles will change atmost by a factor of two.